webkom/holonet/docs/policy_service.rst

 Holonet Policy Service
 ----------------------

 Holonet Policy Service does a lookup in the mailing lists to find if the RCPT TO parameter is handeled by Holonet.
+This service is not required, the same validation is ran when Postfix pipes the mail into holonet later in the process.
+The default address and port is tcp://127.0.0.1:10336.
+The policy service impliments a simple query language defined by Postfix.

 **/etc/postfix/main.cf** ::